-I finished my novel, Pulling Me Back In, back in 2016 then started querying only to be faced with rejection and no requests.
+I finished my first novel back in 2016 then started querying only to be faced with rejection and no requests.
 It took me a year to lick my wounds and start over.
 In April, I finished another round of revisions and sent a new batch of queries.
 This time, I finally got a full request!
 To date, I’ve sent 36 queries.
 Not a whole lot, but it’s been a learning experience and I wanted to share 10 lessons I’ve learned from querying (so far).

 1. Have everything ready to go.

 This was a tip I read somewhere.
 Agents usually ask for the first 5, 10, 20, or 50 pages.
 Have them already copied on separate documents ready to go.
 Since you’ll have to paste them directly into the body of the email, remove indentations and use single spacing.
 Also, keep a copy of them in double space for those agents who specify that as their preference.

 2. Good structure in the novel = good structure in the query.